iifl-logo

 i.
 The Company has disclosed the impact of pending litigations on its standalone financial position in its financial statements - Refer Note for Contingent Liability to the financial statements

 ii.
-The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses.
+The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses

-iii.
+lii.
 There has been no delay in transferring amounts, required to be transferred, to the Investor Education and Protection Fund by the Company.

-or in any other person or entity, including foreign entity (“Intermediaries”), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall, whether, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (“Ultimate Beneficiaries”) or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries; ( Comment on Entries/Outstanding advances)
+iv.
+The Management has represented that, to the best of its knowledge and belief, no funds (which are material either individually or in the aggregate) have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Company to or in any other person or entity, including foreign entity ("Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall, whether, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries ( Comment on Entries/Outstanding advances)

 v.
-The Management has represented, that, to the best of its knowledge and belief, no funds (which are material either individually or in the aggregate) have been received by the Company from any person or entity, including foreign entity (“Funding Parties”), with the understanding, whether recorded in writing or otherwise, that the Company shall, whether, directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (“Ultimate Beneficiaries”) or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries;
+The Management has represented that, to the best of its knowledge and belief, no funds (which are material either individually or in the aggregate) have been received by the Company from any person or entity, including foreign entity ("Funding Parties"), with the understanding, whether recorded in writing or otherwise, that the Company shall, whether, directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries;

 vi.
-Based on such audit procedures that we considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believethat the representations under sub-clause (i) and (ii) contain material misstatement.
+Based on such audit procedures that we considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the representations under sub-clause (i) and (ii) contain material misstatement.

 vii.
 The company has not declared any dividend during the year.

 viii.
 Company has not used such accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has not been operated throughout the year for all transactions recorded in the software.
-Since the accounting software with audit trail has not been used, thequestion of it being tampered with and preserved by the company does not arise.
+Since the accounting software with audit trail has not been used, the question of it being tampered with and preserved by the company does not arise.

-“ANNEXURE A” REFERRED TO IN THE AUDITORS REPORT TO THE MEMBERS OF GODHA CABCON & INSULATION LIMITED FOR THE YEAR ENDED 31ST MARCH, 2024
+"ANNEXURE A" REFERRED TO IN THE AUDITORS REPORT TO THE MEMBERS OF GODHA

 i.
 The Company has not maintained proper records showing full particulars including quantitative details and situation of Property, Plant and Equipment and intangible assets.
 The management has not certified the physical verification of Property, Plant and Equipment at reasonable intervals.
 The Company own immovable property.
 However no documents and information have been provided to us in this regards.

 ii.
 As informed to us by the management, the inventory has been physically verified during the year by the management.
 In our opinion, the frequency of verification is not reasonable.
 The procedures of physical verification of inventory followed by the management are not reasonable and adequate in relation to the size of the Company and the nature of its business.
 We have asked management to allow us for Physical verification of such inventory, however we have not received any responses on the same.
-As per the information provided to us the Company has not been sanctioned any working capital limits in excess of Rs.
-5 crores by any banks or financial institutions during any point of time of the year.
+As per the information provided to us the Company has not been sanctioned any working capital limits in excess of Rs 5 crores by any banks or financial institutions during any point of time of the year

 iii.
 The Company has made investment, provided guarantee or security or granted any loans to companies, firms, Limited Liability Partnerships or other parties during the year.
 As per the financial statements advance of Rs.
 15.60 crores granted to different parties, We believe that these advances are loans in nature.